dritchie/quicksand/index.md

 # More Examples

 You can find more examples of probabilistic programs over at the [Forest respository](http://forestdb.org/) for generative models.
 Most of these programs are written in Church (a LISP-based probabilistic programming language), but nearly all of the same principles apply.
-The online [Probabilistic Mdoels of Cognition](https://probmods.org/) course is also a great source for more examples and explanation.
+The online [Probabilistic Models of Cognition](https://probmods.org/) course is also a great source for more examples and explanation.

 # Acknowledgments